TonyPaws/minute-string-generator/README.md

 ## Features

+-**One word mode**: Produces a single word based on the time, should be unique for all 1440 possible timestamps.
 - **Unique Sentence Generation**: Generates a unique sentence for each minute of the day using predefined lists of nouns, adverbs, transitive verbs, and adjectives.
 - **Time Lookup**: Allows users to enter a sentence and find the corresponding time.
 - **Dropdown Selection**: Users can opt to select each word from dropdown lists instead of entering a sentence manually.